PyIRoGlass Documentation

 • wn_low (int) – The lower wavenumber limit for the analysis.

-• smoothing_wn_width (int) – The window size for the Savitzky-Golay smoothing filter.
+• smoothing_wn_width (int) – The window size for the second Savitzky-Golay smoothing filter.
 Default is None.

 • plotting (bool) – Whether to create a plot of the spectrum with identified peaks and troughs.
 Default is False.